cheinisch/minniark/README.md

 curl -o docker-compose.yml https://raw.githubusercontent.com/cheinisch/Image-Portfolio/refs/heads/main/docker/docker-compose.yml
 docker-compose up -d
 ```

+Once the container has been deployed, it can be accessed at `http://localhost:8080`.
+The port can be changed in docker-compose.yml.

 You can find more details about the Docker installation at [https://docs.image-portfolio.org](https://docs.image-portfolio.org).

 If you want to customize the docker-compose yourself, you can find it in the repo under /docker.